worldpeaceenginelabs/METAVERSE-SEED/README.md

 This repository is meant as a clean start point for decentralized, location based apps.
 I even go so far to say, EVERY APP should be location based!
 Since everything in reality is happening in the 3D space anyway, we miss a lot of spatial intelligence and even very positive outcomes/synergies in app logic, compared to our traditional systems today.

 It's a clean code base with basic instructions (coming) for expanding it with your creativity and all available tools (HTML, JS, CSS, APIs!
-(JAMstack),  WASM (C, C++, Rust for the Web), WebContainers (Node in Browser), Unreal Engine 5 (C++ and visual blueprints), Unity6 (C#), and you name it!, to unleash your creativity without without caring to much about the back-end scaling (99% "automatically") or locking you in!<br><br>
+(JAMstack),  WASM (C, C++, C#, and Rust, but for the Web), WebContainers (Node in Browser), Unreal Engine 5 (Uses C++ as the primary programming language, with Blueprints for visual scripting, and also supports Python for scripting certain tasks.), Unity 3D (Uses C# as the primary programming language, with Unity Visual Scripting (Bolt) for visual scripting.), and you name it!, to unleash your creativity without without caring to much about the back-end scaling (99% "automatically") or locking you in!<br><br>

 # RESOURCES
 https://cesium.com/platform/cesium-for-o3de/<br>